fenil2144/GSAS/README.md

 <br/>

-**Note** : Create Dynamic Web project & import src & Webcontent folders into it.
+**Note** : Create Dynamic Web project & copy src & Webcontent folders into it.
 Create 3 folders namely JSON, Documents and images in web-content folder if not present.

 ## Set Paths of folder
 ```